labcoatgirl/CrisprSgRNAFinder/README.md

 ##### sgRNA (single guide RNA)
-The sgRNA is a 20 nt sequence used in CRISPR-Cas9 system used for targetting. a PAM sequence (NGG for Cas9) should be followed immedaitely after the sgRNA.
+The sgRNA is a 20 nt sequence used in CRISPR-Cas9 system to guide the Cas9 endonuclease to the targeting region. a PAM sequence (NGG for Cas9) should be followed immedaitely after the sgRNA.